outtime1/netify.github.io/SSWK6.md

 ### SO4
 This week I collaborated with members of my class in order to seek out some advice for how I could complete the Traverxec box.
 With this help I was able to get out of a pitfall I fallen in and get back on the right path.
 ![Advice](/assets/advice.png)
-This week I also demonstrated collaboration skills by partnering up with two others in order to present a showcase of the Traverxec box
+This week I also demonstrated collaboration skills by partnering up with two others in order to present a showcase of the Traverxec box.
 ![Me receiving a request from my group member](/assets/collab.png)

 ### SO5